DangSage/dotfiles/README.md

 sudo make install
 ```

+It's also worthy to note you WILL need uninstall the `vim` package from the official repositories before compiling Vim from source.
+This WILL cause conflicts in the package manager.

 <!-- line here -->
 **Note:** You may need to install the `python-pip` package to install the `neovim` package.